NBC's Peacock streaming service: Everything to know

 - Brave New World, based on the dystopian novel by Aldous Huxley and starring Demi Moore and Alden Ehrenreich from Solo: A Star Wars Story.

-- Angelyne, a limited series from Emmy Rossum about a fictional, surgically enhanced L.A. pop-culture icon.
+- Angelyne, a limited series from Emmy Rossum about a surgically enhanced LA pop-culture icon.

 - One of Us Is Lying, based on the best-selling young adult mystery-thriller.

-- An anthology series that will base its first installment on Hatching Twitter, Nick Bilton's best-selling book about the creation of that social network.
+- An anthology series that'll base its first installment on Hatching Twitter, Nick Bilton's best-selling book about the creation of that social network.

-- The Capture, a conspiracy thriller touching on surveillance and misinformation that ran on the BBC in the UK.
+- The Capture, a conspiracy thriller touching on surveillance and misinformation, which ran on the BBC in the UK.

 - Armas De Mujer, starring Kate del Castillo, a dramedy from the team behind Telemundo's La Reina del Sur.